 These days, not only have most people tried kayaking, many people love it so much that they’ve bought their own kayaks.
 Things have definitely changed for the better!

-The answer is – sometimes yes, and sometimes no. Because we run out of parking, during the busy season we need to save our parking spots for paying customers (we have to make a living!).
+The answer is – sometimes yes, sometimes no, and sometimes yes with a launch fee.
+(You can call in advance or ask us prior to unloading.)
+Because we run out of parking, during the busy season we need to save our parking spots for paying customers (we have to make a living!).
 Luckily, being surrounded by so much water means that there are plenty of other places you can launch.
 The following locations are close to the beach.
 And the routes can be as short or as long as you’d like to make them!

 Launching at ARA puts you in the top of Little Assawoman Bay in the Miller Creek estuary.
 Meandering through the many salt marsh cuts and creeks of the Assawoman Wildlife Area (AWA), straight west from the launch, is a wonderful way to spend an hour or two.
 But if you’d like to cover more ground, paddle west along the northern shoreline of Miller Creek for a little more than a mile.
 Cross to the southern side of the creek at Sassafras Landing (you’ll know Sassafras Landing by its small beach with rip-rap along the western edge) and return along that shoreline.
 Three-quarters of a mile east of Sassafras, Strawberry Landing makes a good rest spot.
 It has a crabbing pier and a faded, red picnic pavilion built by the CCC in the 1930s.

 The ARA launch is located on Route 1, a quarter mile south of South Bethany.
 The parking fee for out-of-state vehicles is $10, $5 for in-state (Delaware).
-It is not staffed so be sure to bring the correct change.
+It has a fee machine so make sure to bring a credit card.

 The Assawoman Canal: